5 tips on how to work as an electrician in Norway

 The procedure and an overview of everything you need to submit is detailed on the DSB website.
 To summarize, this is what you need to document:

-You may also submit any other, relevant, or helpful documentation.
-Also, all translated documentations must be translated by a state authorized translator.
+You may also submit any other relevant or helpful documentation.
+All translated documentations must be translated by a state authorized translator.

 3. Applying to become a DSB-approved electrician

 Once you have all your documentations and all required files ready, go to the DSB website to submit your application.
-First, you have to make a selection – do you apply from a country within or outside the EU?
-This matters, because the rules for qualifying differ.
+First, are you applying from a country within or outside the EU?
+This matters because the rules for qualifying differ.

-Then there is yet choices to be made, based on the type of employ you are seeking in Norway.
+Then there are choices to be made based on the type of employment you are seeking in Norway.
 If you apply from within the EU, you must choose temporary or permanent approval as an electrical skilled worker or professionally responsible.
 If you apply from outside the EU, you must choose as an electrical skilled worker or professionally responsible.

 From there you register as a new user and upload your documents.

 You will receive a receipt by email with a reference number.
 Make sure you check your email regularly, as this is the preferred communications channel.
-This is where you will also receicve your DSB approval as a PDF, permitting you to work as an electrician in Norway.
-Congratulations!
+This is also where you will receive your DSB-approval as a PDF, permitting you to work as an electrician in Norway.

-Finally, forward the approval PDF to your employer in Norway.
-Or to TopTemp (se next tip!)
+Finally, forward the approval-PDF to your employer in Norway.
+Or to Toptemp (see next tip!)

 4. Register with TopTemp for the best jobs and benefits

-Here is a super tip for you!
-Now, if you do decide that Norway is a place you’d like to experience, we must emphasize the benefits of registering with a temp company, such as TopTemp.
-They will not only have the best jobs for you, but also offer a range of benefits geared at foreigners seeking employ in the country.
-They will match you with jobs that fit your own profile, they will help you with a place to live, the right tools, and they will be your main point of contact for all job related and practical concerns.
+If you decide that Norway is a place you’d like to experience, we must emphasize the benefits of registering with a temp company, such as Toptemp.
+We will not only have the best jobs for you, but also offer a range of benefits geared at foreigners seeking employment in the country.
+We will match you with jobs that fit your profile, help you with a place to live, the right tools, and be your main point of contact for all job related and practical concerns.

-- TopTemp will match you CV and ambitions to the type of work you are interested in – long term, short term, onshore, offshore
+We will match your CV and ambitions to the type of work you are interested in – long term, short term, onshore and offshore.

-- TopTemp have a vast portfolio of clients that are constantly in need of qualified electricians.
-Meaning you have a great source of potential work, without having to search all over.
+We have a vast portfolio of clients that are consistently in need of qualified electricians, meaning you have a great source of potential work, without having to search all over.

-Registering with TopTemp is super easy!
-Do in online in a matter of minutes – just upload you CV (which you already have ready from the DSB process) and fill in your personal information.
-Register here: https://www.toptemp.no/min-side
+Registering with Toptemp is easy.
+Do it online in a matter of minutes – just upload you CV (which you already have ready from the DSB process) and fill in your personal information.
+Register here.

 5. What is it like working in Norway as an electrician?

 Working as an electrician in Norway is probably going to be a bit different compared to outside of the Nordics.
-What it is like depends on a great many things, and will vary from company to company, from assignment to assignment, and compared to your own experience.
+It depends on many things, and will vary from company to company, from assignment to assignment, and compared to your own experience.

-Getting approved by the DSB is your first step in what could be a most fantastic experience.
-Then, once you register with a temp firm like TopTemp, you are on your way.
+Getting approved by the DSB is your first step to what could be a great experience.
+Once you register with a temp firm like Toptemp, you are on your way.
 Having a compatible or international driver’s license could also be helpful.
 Most people in Norway will understand and speak English, but depending on your ambitions, learning a bit Norwegian would also be beneficial.

 … just one more tip

-About learning a bit Norwegian – it qualifies as a tip 5.5.
+When it comes to learning a bit of Norwegian – it qualifies as a tip 5.5.
 Learning Norwegian is a great way to become a part of the workplace and local culture.
 It is also the best way to develop your own career and get even more, exciting work opportunities in Norway.

 Babbel – online course (paid)